 What do you think 'infallibly' means?

-According to Without ever Incorrectly Scientifically
+According to some people Without ever making mistakes Incorrectly Scientifically

-some people making

-mistakes

 Using your answer to the previous question, what statement is closest to the writer's viewpoint?
-You can never judge You can always judge You can sometimes how far away a storm how far away a storm judge how far away a is with this method. is with this method. storm is with this method.
+You can never judge how far away a storm is with this method.
+You can always judge how far away a storm is with this method.
+You can sometimes judge how far away a storm is with this method.